Atil

 Atil, also Itil, was the capital of the Khazar Khaganate from the mid-8th century to the late 10th century.
 It is known historically to have been situated along the Silk Road, on the northern coast of the Caspian Sea, in the Volga Delta region of what is now southern Russia.
 Its precise location has long been unknown.

 Khazaria and Eurasian trade routes in the 8th–11th centuries.
 Atil was the commercial hub from which routes extended into "Deep Asia".
 The Varangian (Viking) trade route on the Volga is shown in red; other routes are in orange.
 The Varangian-Greek route is in purple.

 In 2008, a Russian archaeologist claimed to have discovered the remains of Atil in Samosdelka, a village in the Volga Delta approximately 30 km southwest of the city of Astrakhan.
 This claim has since been disproven.

 Name

-The historical Turkic peoples living on or near the Volga region called both the river and the Khazar capital city on the river Itil or Atil.
+The name Atil (or Itil) is often interpreted as deriving from a Finno-Ugric word meaning “river”.
+A related form appears in the term Atelkuzu (Ἀτελκούζου), recorded by the Byzantine emperor Constantine VII in reference to the region between rivers inhabited by the early Hungarians.
+Although the word does not survive in modern Hungarian, comparable hydronyms are attested elsewhere, such as the name of the White River (Ak Adil) in Bashkiria, and the ancestors of the Bashkirs spoke a Ugric language that was understandable to Hungarians as early as the 13th century.

+A number of Islamic sources in particular Ibn Khordadbeh, Ibn Rustah and later compilers who used their information, record that the Khazar capital was called Hamlikh or Hamlij (the name Hamlikh may represent a slightly distorted form of the Hebrew expression ha-melekh (“the king”), possibly referring to the royal residence of the Khazar rulers following their conversion to Judaism).
+This information suggests that the name Atil became widespread only in the 10th century, when foreign authors began to refer to the Khazar capital as Atil.
+It is not known exactly what the Khazars themselves called it.

+Ibn Rustah's version has led researchers to associate it with Mongolian word used to refer to Beijing in the 13th and 14th centuries, 'khanbaliqh ("city of the khan").
+However, such identification is generally considered unlikely due to the differences between the Khazar and Mongolian languages; moreover, the localization of Hamlikh with Khanbaliqh is possible only with significant assumptions, which reduces the credibility of this interpretation.